monkenWu/codeIgniter4-taiwan-User-Guide/source/dbmgmt/migration.rst

 - (-g) to choose database group, otherwise default database group will be used.
 - (-b) to choose a batch: natural numbers specify the batch, negatives indicate a relative batch
+- (-f) to force a bypass confirmation question, it is only asked in a production environment

 **refresh**